 No official language in common with one of the official languages of the EPO.

-A translation of the claims into Dutch must be supplied under the conditions provided for in Art.
+A translation of the claims into Norwegian must be supplied under the conditions provided for in Art.
 65(1) EPC.

-No further requirements if the European patent has been granted in English.
+No further requirements if the European patent was granted in English.